Best in Blogs: Five Hot Design Spots Online

 Close by in Richmond lives a young couple who is in the process of updating their home.
 Sherry and John Petersik call themselves “two DIY dorks,” and through the blogging world you will fall in love with them as they make their blog both personal and practical.
 They share highlights from their own home redo, as well as scour the web for other great finds and “before and after” projects.
 They are so good at what they do that they went from casually documenting their experiences to being full-time bloggers.

 Still curious about design blogs?
 A quick Google search for “top interior design blogs” will offer lists that include brief synopses.
 Once you find one (or more!) that you find helpful, check back often for those design ideas.
 Who knows?
-In addition to discovering great ideas, you may be inspired to start a blog of your own and share your projects with the world.
+In addition to discovering WordPress design ideas, you may be inspired to start a blog of your own and share your projects with the world.